remoshock/remoshock/docs/TESTING.md

 - "Please edit pyshock.ini and add an entry sdr=... in the [global] section."
 - In pyshock.ini, the variables web_authentication_token and transmitter_code contain random values.
-- There is an example configuration for multiple receivers.
+- There is an example configuration for multiple PAC receivers.
+- There is are example configurations for non PAC receivers, that are disabled by a leading `#`.
-- There is an example configuration for th randomizer.
+- There is an example configuration for the randomizer.
 </td>
 </tr>

 <tr>
 <td>5.</td>
-<td>Edit pyshock.ini and set sdr=hackrf</td>
+<td>Edit pyshock.ini and set sdr=hackrf.
+Uncomment all receiver sections be removing a leading `#`.</td>
 <td>-</td>
 </tr>